robtweed/node-mdbm/README.md

 	    results.Date = build date

-- mdbm.set(globalName, subscripts, value, function(error, results) {});
+- mdbm.set(GlobalName, subscripts, value, function(error, results) {});

-	Sets a global node:
+	Sets a Global node:

-	globalName = name of Mumps global (literal)
+	GlobalName = name of Global (literal)
-	subscripts = array specifying the subscripts ('' if value to be set at top of global) eg ["a","b","c"]
+	subscripts = array specifying the subscripts ('' if value to be set at top of Global) eg ["a","b","c"]
-	value = the data value to be set at the specified global node
+	value = the data value to be set at the specified Global node

 	Returns ok=true if successful, ie:

        results.ok = true

-- mdbm.get(globalName, subscripts, function(error, results) {});
+- mdbm.get(GlobalName, subscripts, function(error, results) {});

-	Gets the value for a global node:
+	Gets the value for a Global node:

-	globalName = name of Mumps global (literal)
+	GlobalName = name of Global (literal)
-	subscripts = optional array specifying the subscripts ('' if value at top of global to be returned) eg ["a","b","c"]
+	subscripts = optional array specifying the subscripts ('' if value at top of Global to be returned) eg ["a","b","c"]

 	Returns the value (if any) and the status of the specified node